 - If your local trash service permits, dispose of medications yourself; pour medicines into a sealable plastic bag.
 Add water to pills to dissolve.
 Add coffee grounds or kitty litter to the plastic bag to absorb.
 Now it's ready for the trash bin.

-- The Food and Drug (FDA) says that certain medicines are so dangerous they should be flushed down the toilet.
+- The Food and Drug Administration (FDA) says that certain medicines are so dangerous they should be flushed down the toilet.
+See a list of medications that should be flushed.

 - Talk to your kids about medication safety